johnchristotle/react-redux-mern-stack-app/README.md

-# Getting Started with This Great App #
+# Getting Started with This MERN Stack App #

 This project was bootstrapped with [Create React App](https://github.com/johnchristotle/react-redux-mern-stack-app).